yusufOcakoglu/Deciding_the_MVP/README.md

 **3. Data Collection 2 (Target Variable):** *The "Awards" voting results table for each season.* https://www.basketball-reference.com/awards/mvp.html

-•	**Data Preparation Plan:** *I will then enrich the primary player data by merging it with the team success data and using the MVP awards data, *
+•	**Data Preparation Plan:** *I will then enrich the primary player data by merging it with the team success data and using the MVP awards data. *

 ________________________________________
 # Questions I Plan to Address